Cravsi/CI-MSP1-CastleStringQuartet/README.md

 1. As a first-time user, I want to know more about the quartet members.
 2. As a first-time user, I want to know what others think about the quartet.
 3. As a first-time user, I want to know what sort of music the quartet plays.
-4. As a first-time user, I want to what type of events the quartet performs at.
+4. As a first-time user, I want to know what type of events the quartet performs.
 5. As a first-time user, I want to get in contact with the quartet.
 <br>

 #### Returning User
-1. As a returning user, I want to quickly get in contact with the quartet.
+6. As a returning user, I want to quickly get in contact with the quartet.
-2. As a returning user, I want to see the recent events the quartet performed at.
+7. As a returning user, I want to see the recent events the quartet performed at.
-3. As a returning user, I want to find the quartet on social media.
+8. As a returning user, I want to find the quartet on social media.
-4. As a returning user, I want to leave a message or suggestion for the quartet.
+9. As a returning user, I want to leave a message or suggestion for the quartet.
 <br>

 #### Site Owner
-1. As the site owner, I want to provide information about the quartet to users.
+10. As the site owner, I want to provide information about the quartet to users.
-2. As the site owner, I want to enable site users to get a good understanding on what the quartet likes to play.
+11. As the site owner, I want to demonstrate to user the type of performances the quartet offers.
-3. As the site owner, I want to enable site user to quickly get in contact with the quartet.
+12. As the site owner, I want to provide contact information to the users.
 <br>

 ## Design